borito1907/only-swipes/README.md

 Make sure you have npm installed on your laptop.
 OnlySwipes was tested with npm version 8.19.2.

+Run the following commands in the directory you want to setup the code to get started.

 `git clone https://github.com/borito1907/only-swipes.git`

 `cd only-swipes`

 `npm install`

 You can now run the application using using the command `npm start`.